firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 * Click on the "Run" button above the query.
 * You should see your dummy data is added.
 * Select the Firebase icon on the left and Click on the "Deploy all" button to deplouy all the schema and operations to backend.
+* As you see this operation needs authentication, so you will need to be authenticated with Firebase Authentication in your client app when you call this operation in iOS app.

 ### At this point, you have the code generated for the queries you need for your app
 Now let's see how you can use the generated query code in your iOS app: